-Jacob’s Ladder is hosting Mary Massery’s
+Jacob’s Ladder is hosting

-8 am – 5:30 pm CST
+Friday, November 20th from 8:30 am – 1:20 pm CST

 This course, developed by Mary Massery, will challenge the practitioner to make a paradigm shift: connecting breathing mechanics and postural control with management of trunk pressures.
 Using Dr. Massery’s model of postural control (Soda Pop Can Model), the speaker will link breathing mechanics with motor and physiologic behaviors (a multi-system perspective).
 The speaker will present novel research demonstrating the role of vocal folds as postural stabilizers, extending the concept of “core stability” from the vocal folds on the top of the trunk to the pelvic floor on the bottom.
 Numerous interventions will be presented that use positioning and ventilatory strategies to optimize motor performance.
 Neuromotor breathing retraining techniques and manual assistive cough techniques will be the focus of treatment labs.
 Multiple patient cases will be presented throughout the course.
 The emphasis of the course will be on developing practical, quick clinical solutions for pediatric and adult patients in all practice settings.

-Click here to view the schedule
+Click here to view the 3 day course schedule

-Vincent Leddy, PT, DPT, PCS Course Instructor:
+Mary Massery, PT, DPT, DSc Course Instructor:

 For more information on the course please visit Mary Massery’s website.